Quin-Riley-A/pizza-parlor/TEST.md

 ### **Describe:** Pizza.prototype.getPrice() ###
 #### **Test 2** ####
-*It will scale a portion of the value for toppings and add tax.*
+*It will scale a portion of the value for toppings and add tax.
+Display to the hundredths place*

 **Code:**
 ```javascript